 NIMH participates in open forums through social media (Facebook, Twitter, Youtube, etc.) to increase government transparency, enhance information sharing, promote public participation, and encourage collaboration with the Department of Health and Human Services (HHS), the National Institutes of Health, and NIMH.

-Please see our Comment Policy which also applies to social media and third party websites.
+Please see our Comment Guidelines which also apply to social media and third party websites.